fpagliughi/sockpp/README.md

 ### SocketCAN (CAN bus on Linux)

 The Controller Area Network (CAN bus) is a relatively simple protocol typically used by microcontrollers to communicate inside an automobile or industrial machine.
-Linux has the _SocketCAN_ package which allows processes to share acces to a physical CAN bus interface using sockets in user space.
+Linux has the _SocketCAN_ package which allows processes to share access to a physical CAN bus interface using sockets in user space.
 See: [Linux SocketCAN](https://www.kernel.org/doc/html/latest/networking/can.html)

 At the lowest level, CAN devices write individual packets, called "frames" to a specific numeric addresses on the bus.

-For examle a device with a temperature sensor might read the temperature peroidically and write it to the bus as a raw 32-bit integer, like:
+For example a device with a temperature sensor might read the temperature peirodically and write it to the bus as a raw 32-bit integer, like:

 ```
 can_address addr("CAN0");